 Judge Pro Tem

 Listed in "Southern California Super Lawyers" multiple years

 Mitchell is an accomplished business and real estate litigator and counselor.

-He handles a variety of matters on behalf of businesses and individuals, ranging from merger and acquisition disputes, unfair competition, and construction cases to actions involving environmental damage claims, homeowners association issues, foreclosures, evictions, and other real estate disputes.
+He handles a variety of matters on behalf of businesses and individuals, ranging from merger and acquisition disputes, unfair competition, trade secrets and construction cases to actions involving environmental damage claims, homeowners association issues, foreclosures, evictions, and other real estate disputes.

 He has 35 years plus of trial and arbitration experience, and regularly argues attachments, injunctions, and other business law and motion proceedings.
 Among many courtroom accomplishments, Mitchell was a lead defense counsel in one of the largest product liability cases in the history of the United States, the infamous 1993 Seattle E. coli litigation, commenced by Jack in the Box.

 In addition to his trial and arbitration work, Mitchell has argued appeals in both state and federal appellate courts.
 He has also successfully handled the defense of several ADA cases, and has publicly spoken on and written about matters of interest to business and real estate owners.